• Skip to primary navigation

 Boiling the broccoli

-1. Bring to boil a large pan of water with a tablespoon of salt
+1. Bring to boil a large pot of salted water

 1. Boil for 10 minutes the broccoli that has been rinsed and cut into florets